-Humboldt State University offers one of the largest accredited undergraduate environmental engineering programs in the United States.
-The Environmental Resources Engineering (ERE) program was one of the first environmental programs accredited by the ABET Environmental Engineering Guidelines and has been accredited since 1981.
+Cal Poly Humboldt offers one of the largest and oldest accredited undergraduate environmental engineering programs in the United States.
+Since 1981, the Environmental Resources Engineering program has been accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

-Job growth in environmental resources engineering is projected to be high; Fortune magazine lists environmental engineering in the top twenty careers.
-HSU’s ERE graduates are sought after by many employers, particularly engineering consulting firms, state and federal resource agencies, and utilities.
+In the workplace, environmental engineers make a median salary of about $87,000 as described by the Bureau of Labor Statistics.
+Humboldt's ERE graduates are sought after by many employers, particularly engineering consulting firms, state and federal resource agencies, and utilities.
 Many are self-employed as consulting engineers.
-Our graduates are very successful when they attend graduate school, and over 20 are current or past university faculty members.
+Our graduates are also very successful when they attend graduate school.

 As an ERE student, you will learn to apply fundamental science and engineering principles to solve complex environmental resource management problems.
 Four resource areas are addressed in our curriculum: water, air, land, and energy.
-Specific topics include water treatment, water resources planning, groundwater hydrology, renewable energy development, energy efficiency analysis, soil remediation, ecological restoration, solid waste management, indoor air quality, environmental fluid mechanics, river hydraulics, constructed wetlands design, and wastewater treatment and reuse.
+Specific topics include water treatment, water resources planning, groundwater hydrology, renewable energy development, energy efficiency analysis, electricity system design, soil remediation, ecological restoration, solid waste management, environmental fluid mechanics, river hydraulics, constructed wetlands design, and wastewater treatment and reuse.
 An interdisciplinary approach prepares students to understand and solve problems and to consider the trade-offs among social, economic, and ethical objectives.

 Humboldt's ERE program will afford you the opportunity to visit and study at: